VincentWebDev/javascript-router/readme.md

 A simple app to demonstrate the vanilla JavaScript router using a SPA.

 I had to take my time learning this with tutorials from other developers.
+The app uses both JavaScript URL and hash routers.

+You can view the app [here](https://javascript-router-tutorial.netlify.app/)

 ## Credits: